learn-co-curriculum/instant-datascience/README.md

 ### Loops

 Ok, now we have two nice data structures.
-A `list_of_lyrics` of all of our words, and a `word_histogram` to keep track of the amount of words.
+A `list_of_lyrics` of all of our words, and a `word_histogram` to keep track of the number of words.
 It seems like we're making good progress.
 Let's look again at our plan.

 * Place each of the words on a separate index card.
     * **Complete** as `list_of_lyrics`
 * Allocate space for a small pile for each unique word
     * **Complete** as `word_histogram`
 * Then, go through the index cards one by one
-* And for each index card, increase the size of it's related pile by one
+* For each index card, increase the size of its related pile by one

 So looking through the steps, all that's left are the last two steps.

-In Python to go through elements of a list one by one, we use a for loop.
+In Python, to go through elements of a list one by one, we use a `for` loop.

 ```python